gvbarroso/momentspp/doc/README.md

 ## order of 1-2p factors

 The count of $1-2p$ factors to be included in the basis **v**.
-As discussed in the original publication of `moments++` (Barroso & Ragsdale, 2025), this is mainly a function of the strength of selection, but it also depends on demography ($N[t]$) and on the mutation rate $\mu$.
+As discussed in the original publication of `moments++` (Barroso & Ragsdale, 2025), this is mainly a function of the strength of selection, but it also depends on the demography ($N[t]$) and the mutation rate $\mu$.
 It is therefore tricky to suggest a rule of thumb, but a good starting value is something between 2 and 4 times $N_e \times s$.
 (The example given in 'two_locus_time.Rmd' suggests how to adjust the order as such).
 Specify this option in opt.bpp with e.g. (INTEGER):

 ```
 factor_order = 50